Volunteer

-Volunteering with Iléjọ means helping to collect surplus food from local shops and making it available for neighbours who come to pick it up.
-This simple system prevents good food from being wasted and supports people in our community.
-We welcome new volunteers who want to give their time in the evenings and be part of a positive change.
+We are passionate about our community outreach projects.
+We welcome you to join us as we distribute free food to the people of Nottingham.
+Volunteering with Iléjį» means helping us collect surplus goods from local shops and making it available for the community to collect.
+Items can range from foods to flowers and are determined by each store's availability.
+This simple system prevents waste and supports people nearby.
+We welcome new volunteers who want to give their time in the evenings and be part of this positive change.

 Look at all the rescued baked goods below!